truenas/documentation/content/SCALETutorials/SystemSettings/Services/SNMPServiceSCALE.md

 ```
 {{< /expand >}}

-Log in to the share to access the file.
+Log in to the share to access the copy.

 {{< taglist tag="scalesnmp" limit="10" >}}